wp-plugins/pizzazz/readme.txt

 > #### **Free Version Features**

 > * 1 page design.
 No page loads keeps your audience's attention and browsing your work.
-> * Responsive.
-Your portfolio will flatten out to display cleanly on mobile devices and normally on viewer's Droid tablets and iPads.
+> * Mobile friendly.
+Your portfolio will detect mobile phones and flatten out to display cleanly, loading less resources and optimizing for those screens.
+You can preview the mobile view by flipping a switch in "Settings."
+> * Video Integration.
+Simply add a video link to Vimeo or YouTube to turn a focus image into a video launcher.
 > * Share icon functionality integrated.
 > * Custom fields.
 > * Intuitive Interface.
 Pizzazz uses the same interface as WordPress categories and posts, so it's easy to figure out what goes where.